markfasheh/duperemove/README.md

 submitting them for deduplication.
 When given a list of files it will hash their contents on a block by block basis and compare those hashes to each other, finding and categorizing blocks that match each other.
-When given the -d option, duperemove will submit those extents for deduplication using the Linux kernel extent-same ioctl.
+When given the `-d` option, duperemove will submit those extents for deduplication using the Linux kernel FIDEDUPRANGE ioctl.

 Duperemove can store the hashes it computes in a 'hashfile'.
 If given an existing hashfile, duperemove will only compute hashes